YacineOuhrouche/Circuits_Repo/BJT_Circuits/Oscillator/README.md

 ![Screenshot](https://github.com/user-attachments/assets/3e294bae-a8a9-4715-abd6-c3f408ce9ae5)

-**Signal Generation:**
-The tapped inductor provides feedback, ensuring sustained oscillations.
-The transistor amplifies the oscillating signal, and energy is exchanged between the inductor and capacitor.

 ### 3️⃣ Crystal Oscillators (High Precision)

 Crystal oscillators use piezoelectric crystals (usually quartz) to generate a stable frequency.
 They are used in clocks, microcontrollers, and communication systems.
+**Signal Generation:**
+The crystal resonates at a specific frequency due to its mechanical vibrations.
+The circuit amplifies this resonance, producing a highly stable oscillation.

 📷 **Circuit Diagram:**